berangerthomas/StellaScript/README.md

 *Figure 2: Word Error Rate (WER) versus processing time for various Whisper models in French, English, Spanish, and German.*

-### 2. Hallucination Mitigation via Silence Padding
+### 2. Hallucination mitigation via silence padding

 Segment-based transcription can cause the model to generate repetitive or nonsensical text (hallucinations), especially at the start or end of a chunk.
 This script implements a specific technique to mitigate this: